tetsuo13/andreinicholson-com/README.md

-This is the personal web site http://andreinicholson.com
+This is the personal web site https://andreinicholson.com/

-Generated with Jekyll.
+Generated with Hugo.